 The limitation on government funded acquisition or construction projects is another very important provision of the Agricultural Districts Law.
 The Law mandates state agencies, local governments, and public benefit corporations to avoid or minimize adverse impacts to farm operations for projects occurring wholly or partially within the boundaries of State certified Agricultural Districts.
 In these instances, a Notice of Intent to undertake an action in an Agricultural District must be filed with the NYS Department of Agriculture and Markets by the project sponsors.
 The notice must contain information outlining a detailed description of the project, its impact on agriculture, and mitigation measures where adverse impacts on agriculture are identified.
 Government funded projects cannot proceed until the review process is complete and the Notice of Intent is approved by the State.

 For more information on the benefits and protections that New York State Agricultural Districts provide, please download New York's Agricultural Districts Brochure.

-The most dense concentrations of Agricultural District parcels are in the northern portion of the County where the terrain is more conducive to agricultural practices.
-Click here to see a Composite Agricultural Districts Map showing all parcels in each of the County’s six Agricultural Districts.
+View the latest Composite Agricultural Districts Map showing all parcels in each of the County’s six Agricultural Districts.